 What side dishes go with a roasted rack of lamb?

 Truly anything goes.
 It’s a very versatile main course.
-Since I roast the rack of lamb in a 425°F oven, I do like to serve it with side dishes that I can make in the same oven.
-So I often serve it with roasted Brussels sprouts, with eggplant Parmesan, or with cauliflower casserole.
+Since I roast the meat in a 425°F oven, I do like to serve it with side dishes that I can make in the same oven.
+So I often serve it with any of the following sides:

 What about leftovers?

 If you have leftovers, you can keep them in the fridge, in an airtight container, for 3-4 days.
 Reheat them very gently, covered, in a 50% microwave to avoid drying them out.

 And do keep the bones for yummy, nourishing bone broth!
 You can also freeze leftover roasted rack of lamb in freezer bags.

 Roasted Rack of Lamb

 - 1 rack of lamb, Frenched (cut so that the rib bones are exposed), 1 1/2 lb, 8 ribs

 - 1/4 teaspoon freshly ground black pepper

 - An hour before you start roasting the lamb, line a large baking sheet with foil and spray it with olive oil spray.